evaera/Aurora/README.md

 ## Replication

-When a player joins the game, a snapshot of every `Status.Replicated` Aura from every Agent on the server is created, serialized, and sent to the player.
+When a player joins the game, a snapshot of every Aura with `Status.Replicated` set to `true` from every Agent on the server is created, serialized, and sent to the player.
 The player then re-creates the entire world state on their end.

 Once a player is connected, all changes (Auras being applied or removed) to replicated Auras are mirrored to all clients in the game.
 Each client runs its own version of the world, decreasing duration on Auras and updating effects.